A fan’s guide – the club from early doors to today

 Further modernisation and completion of executive boxes came with a sponsorship deal with Limburg beer company Cristal in 2007.
 Naming rights changed to energy company Luminus in June 2016.

-Current capacity is 25,000, reduced to 21,500 for European games.
-Belgium have played two international matches here – but none since a crucial 4-2 defeat to Bosnia-Herzogovina in 2009.
+Current capacity is 23,700, with 3,700 places for standing home fans.
+These configurations are altered for European fixtures – Belgium have played two international matches here, none since a crucial 4-2 defeat to Bosnia-Herzogovina in 2009.

-Home fans gather in the standing lower tier of the Zuidtribune, aka Staantribune, sectors Q-U. Away fans are allocated sectors of the opposite Noordtribune according to demand, usually at least seated sector AA.
+Home fans gather in the standing lower tier of the Zuidtribune, aka Staantribune, sectors Q-U, with the most colourful atmosphere generated in sectors R-S. Away fans are allocated sectors of the opposite Noordtribune according to demand, usually at least sectors A and AA.
 The best seats for the neutral are in the Zittribune I-M, opposite the priciest (Z1-Z8) aimed at the business community.

 On match days, special buses are laid on from various points around the region, including Hasselt – some may stop at Genk station.
 Return tickets are €3.

-The Ticketshop (Tue-Fri 10am-1pm, 3pm-7pm, Sat 10am-4pm, match days until noon) is by the main office at the stadium.
+The Ticketshop (Tue-Fri 10am-1pm, 3pm-7pm, Sat 10am-noon, match days until noon) is by the main office at the stadium.
 There is also distribution online.

-Season-ticket holders fill the Staantribune and several other sectors of the ground – unless the visiting team is pretty modest, availability could be at a premium just turning up on spec before kick-off.
+Season-ticket holders fill the Staantribune and several other sectors of the ground – unless the visiting team is pretty modest, availability may be at a premium just turning up on spec before kick-off.

-Rows of replica shirts fill the Fanshop by the reception doors, open Tue-Sat 10am-noon, 1pm-6pm and before and after home games.
+Rows of replica shirts fill the Fanshop by the reception doors, open Tue-Sat 10am-noon, 1pm-6pm, and 2hrs before and 1hr after home games.

 Next to the Fanshop, Goal Mine is much more than the average club museum.
 Set up as a visual journey, it presents the story of Genk from its coal-mining demise to soccer success, using interactive displays, sound environments, film, interviews and photos.
 It’s open Wed & Fri 10am-5.30pm, plus Sat (Apr-Sept only) 1pm-5.30pm, tickets €8 (6-12s & over 55s €6).